SS-9098/Tetris/README.md

 - Select Difficult and press start to start the game
 - Clear multiple lines simultaneously at higher difficulties to score more!

-## Requirements
+> [!IMPORTANT]
-JVM installed version 8 or later(Preferably JDK 21 or later).
+> Make Sure JVM version 8 or later(Preferably JDK 21 or later) is installed in your machine!